Skip to main content

 Automation will increasingly sit at the center of that connection layer.

 At the same time, more decisions will be shaped by models that respond to patterns rather than fixed rules alone.
-This creates new opportunities, but it also raises the need for stronger oversight, cleaner inputs, and better governance.
+This creates new opportunities, but it also raises the need for stronger oversight, cleaner inputs, better governance, and clearer human review for high-risk decisions.

 The competitive advantage will not come from having automation.
 It will come from how well automation is structured.